Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Experimental Results

-In this subsection, we validate our theoretical results and proposed collaborative solver (\cref{alg:collaborative_rotation_averaging}) for rotation averaging using benchmark pose graph SLAM datasets.
-Unless otherwise mentioned, we initialize \cref{alg:collaborative_rotation_averaging} using the distributed chordal initialization approach in \cite{Choudhary17IJRR}, where the number of iterations is limited to 50.
-Our experiments mainly consider rotation averaging problems under the chordal distance metric.
-Appendix~\ref{sec:additional_experiments} provides additional results using the geodesic distance.
+{In this section, we evaluate the estimation accuracy and communication efficiency of the proposed methods under varying problem setups and algorithm parameters.} Unless otherwise mentioned, we initialize \cref{alg:collaborative_rotation_averaging} using the distributed chordal initialization approach in \cite{Choudhary17IJRR}, where the number of iterations is limited to 50.
+Our experiments mainly consider rotation averaging problems under the chordal distance metric. \techreport{{Appendix~\ref{sec:additional_experiments} provides additional results using the geodesic distance.}} \mainpaper{{We provide additional results using the geodesic distance in \cite[Appendix~VI]{Tian2022Sparsification}.}}